November 28, 2004 – February 28, 2005

 Dieter Schwarz curator of Da Capo

-Richard Artschwager was born in 1923 in Washington, DC, and died in 2013 in Albany, New York.
+Richard Artschwager (°1923 in Washington, DC – 2013 in Albany, New York).
 After receiving a BA in 1948 from Cornell University, New York, he studied under Amédée Ozenfant, one of the pioneers of abstraction.
 In the early 1950s Artschwager became involved in cabinetmaking, producing simple pieces of furniture.
 After a ruinous workshop fire at the end of the decade, he began making sculpture using leftover industrial materials, then expanded into painting, drawing, site-specific installation, and photo-based work.
 Artschwager’s first exhibition took place at the Art Directions Gallery, New York, in 1959, and was followed by the first of many solo exhibitions with Leo Castelli in 1965.
 Solo exhibitions include Up and Across, Neues Museum, Nuremberg, Germany (2001, traveled to Serpentine Gallery, London); Museum für angewandte Kunst (MAK), Vienna (2002); Kunstmuseum Winterthur, Switzerland (2003, traveled to Kaiser Wilhelm Museum, Krefeld, Germany, and Staatliche Graphische Sammlung, Munich); Painting Then and Now, Museum of Contemporary Art, Miami (2003); Up and Down/Back and Forth, Deutsche Guggenheim Berlin (2003);

 Pedro Cabrita Reis (°September 5, 1956, Lisbon, Portugal) is a Portuguese artist.
 Reis has exhibited widely and participated in numerous international exhibitions, including documenta IX in 1992; in 2003 he represented Portugal at the Venice Biennale.
 Currently, he is participating in the 10th Lyons Biennale with two large works.